epimorphics/qonsole/readme.md

   This elemen defines the example queries that users can select run, or to base their own queries on.
 The value is a JSON array, each element of which is one example query.
-Note that prefixes do not need to be declared in the example queries:
+Note that prefixes do not need to be declared in the example queries.
+The query text can be declared in the config structure itself, with the `query` key, or accessed remotely from a different URL using the `queryURL` key:
 <pre>
     queries: [
       { "name": "Properties of a named bathing water",